Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • 1st Stage Interview with Head of Data & Infrastructure (30 minutes)

-• 2nd Stage Technical Google Hangout OR onsite with 2 members of the Data Engineering team (Up to 2.5 hours)
+• 2nd Stage Technical Google Hangout OR onsite with 2 members of the data Engineering team (Up to 2.5 hours)

 • Final Stage Google Hangout interview with CTO (1 hour)

-Inclusive workforce
+Inclusive Workforce:

+At Fresha, we are creating a culture where individuals of all backgrounds feel comfortable.
 We want all Fresha people to feel included and truly empowered to contribute fully to our vision and goals.
 Everyone who applies will receive fair consideration for employment.

 We do not discriminate based on race, colour, religion, sex, sexual orientation, age, marital status, gender identity, national origin, disability, or any other applicable legally protected characteristics in the location in which the candidate is applying.